kota65535/alternator/README.md

 # Alternator

-SQL database schema management tool.
+Declarative SQL database schema management by human-friendly pure SQL

-- Schema file is a 100% pure SQL script
+- 100% pure SQL schema file
-- Diff visualization between a schema file and an actual database schema
+- Diff visualization between a schema file and actual database schemas
 - Automatic generation and execution of ALTER statements to apply the schema
+- No need to "import" redundant schemas from the database: write your own way

 ## Supported databases

 - MySQL (8.x, 5.x)
-- Partition definition is not supported now

 ## Install